BrokenSource/BrokenSource/Readme.md

 Easiest way is using [MSYS2](https://www.msys2.org/) which provides an Unix-like environment for Windows

-Compiling "natively" requires installing cmake, mingw gcc, mingw gfortran, visual studio c++ build tools, not really friendly
+Compiling "natively" requires installing CMake, MinGW GCC and GFortran, Visual Studio C++ Build Tools, not really easy

 <sub><b>Tip:</b> you can press `Shift+Insert` to paste stuff on `Ctrl+C` to MSYS2 terminal</sub>